thacherT1D/webdevstuff/How_the_Web_Works/How_the_Internet_Works.desc.md

 * Identify the parts of an HTTP request and response and discuss their purpose
 * Discuss the semantics of common HTTP Verbs, Headers, and Status Codes
 * Discuss and diagram Client-Server Model
-* Send HTTP requests and view HTTP responses with Postman
+* Send HTTP requests and view HTTP responses with HTTPie

 <hr style="margin: 5rem 0;"/>